-MPharm, BPharm, Dip Hosp Pharm, GAICD Experience and expertise
+MPharm, BPharm, Dip Hosp Pharm, GAICD

 A Director of nib holdings limited since November 2013.
 With more than 30 years' experience in pharmaceuticals, she is an experienced Non-Executive Director with a wealth of knowledge in the global health industry.